Earth-Hominid/Learning-Portal/README.md

 ## Description

-This full-stack NextJS application is a demo of an application that was built to allow small businesses to create educational material, reports and to share sensitive information among the mangement team.
+This full-stack NextJS application is a demo of an application that was built to allow small businesses to create educational material, reports and to share sensitive information among the management team.

 Strapi, an open-source headless Content Management System, was chosen to build the RESTful API to handle routing and authentication.
 Image files are hosted on Cloudinary.